 In order to deal with an immense photos library, it’s recommended to grab a third-party app to help you out.
 MacFly Pro is an all around option for any Mac user.
 You are free to choose any app you like, of course, however with MacFly Pro you take no compromises.
-Simply download and install the app to automatically start your free trial and run a Duplicates scan from the Cleanup tab.
+Simply download and install the app to automatically start your free trial and run a Duplicates scan.
 What’s great about MacFly Pro, that you aren’t just getting a shot at removing your photo dupes, but the comprehensive system wide scan also detects all sorts of duplicates (including pictures beyond iPhoto) scattered around your system.
 Once the scan is completed, you can review the files to choose which ones you would like to keep.

 The bottom line is that keeping your Photos library intact is quite a job.
 Not only that it is time-consuming to look back and clean out redundant files, but it requires regular attention in order to be maintained organized afterwards.
 As a bonus tip, you best pick up the habit of manually importing your photos after you have sorted them out, unless you want to get invested in software to help you clean up the excess.